redhat-cfme-support/lab-playbooks/cfme-ad-external-auth/README.md

-This Ansible playbook joining Red Hat CloudForms Applaince to Microsoft Active Directory Domain
+This Ansible playbook joining Red Hat CloudForms Appliance to Microsoft Active Directory Domain

 Before running the playbook ensure var.yml updated with the required variables.